 Free feature comparison

-Discord's free plan is far less restricting than Slack's.Edgar Cervantes
+Discord's free plan is far less restrictive than Slack's.Edgar Cervantes

 Slack’s free plan only allows one-on-one video calls, no screen sharing, and limits your message history to the most recent 10,000 messages.
-And while Slack offers a great 1GB file upload limit, you can’t go crazy with it.
+While Slack offers a great 1GB file upload limit, you can’t go crazy with it.
 The free plan caps your storage at 5GB, so your files will need to go away for new ones to be added.
 One great thing Slack offers is message threads, which makes organizing conversations much easier.